 - Any extended benefits and the amount of time they will be available

-In addition to wages, a severance package may include health insurance for a certain period of time or prorated bonuses.
-There may be a continuation of other employee benefits coverage.
+In addition to wages, a severance package may include health insurance for a certain period of time or pro-rated bonuses.
+Furthermore, there may be a continuation of other employee benefits coverage.
 A company with a formal severance pay policy will include the following elements in the agreement:

 - The purpose of the severance plan